FlorianStuettgen/digital-fortress-lab/test.md

 </div>

+# EvoSec-Lab 🚀

 ## What is this?

-# EvoSec-Lab

-**EvoSec-Lab** is an isolated environment for the design & testing of network topologies, security measures, and Project Controls workflows.
+**EvoSec-Lab** is a fully isolated environment designed for the design, testing, and orchestration of network topologies, security measures, and Project Controls workflows.

-I made this to showcase how enterprise-grade equipment, complex topologies, and robust workflows can be orchestrated and automated.
+This lab showcases how **enterprise-grade equipment**, **complex topologies**, and **robust workflows** can be integrated and automated seamlessly.

-It demonstrates the seamless integration of hardware, software, and automation, providing a realistic playground for experimentation, learning, and proof-of-concept development.
+It serves as a **playground for experimentation, learning, and proof-of-concept development**, combining hardware, software, and automation into a realistic and hands-on environment.

 > [!NOTE]